michaelbromley/angularUtils/src/directives/pagination/README.md

 something that would be truly plug-n-play - no need to do any set-up or logic in your controller.
 Just add an attribute, drop in your navigation wherever you like, and boom - instant, full-featured pagination.

+## Demo

+[Here is a working demo on Plunker](http://plnkr.co/edit/Wtkv71LIqUR4OhzhgpqL?p=preview) which demonstrates some cool features such as live-binding the "itemsPerPage" and filtering of the collection.

 ## Example

 Let's say you have a collection of items on your controller's `$scope`.
 Often you want to display them with